ZombaSY/pytorch_starter-kit/README.md

 # Pytorch Start-kit Project
-There are so enormous pytorch environments in research and projects. <br/>
+There are enormous pytorch environments in research and projects. <br/>
-To minimize your efforts on setting own scripts, this repository introduces the skeletons for pytorch-beginners.
+To minimize your efforts on setting own scripts, this repository introduces the skeletons for pytorch-beginners. <br/>
+Now version is only supported for Image Segmentation and Image Classification.

 ## Dataset